 A vote at town meeting to accept a road as a town road or to reclassify a Class VI town road as a Class V town road shall not become effective until the Selectmen certify that the road meets the applicable construction requirements for town roads.

 All buildings, structures and uses in the districts herein set forth shall comply in all respects with State law including the regulations of the New Hampshire Departments of Safety, Health and Human Services and Environmental Services.

+One Accessory Dwelling Unit (ADU) shall be permitted on any lot containing a single-family dwelling whether attached or detached.

 Parking Requirements:

-Single family dwellings and two-family dwellings shall provide 2 spaces of off-street parking per dwelling unit, either by means of open air space or garage space, each having an area of ten (10) feet wide by twenty (20) feet long.
-A single-family dwelling with an accessory dwelling unit (ADU) that has no more than 1,000 sq. ft. of gross floor area and no more than two bedrooms may provide one additional off-street parking space instead of two additional spaces for the ADU.
+Single family dwellings and two-family dwellings shall provide 1 spaces of off-street parking per dwelling unit, either by means of open air space or garage space, each having an area of ten (10) feet wide by twenty (20) feet long.
+A single-family dwelling with an accessory dwelling unit (ADU) in which the unit has no more than 1,000 sq. ft. of gross floor area and 950 square feet of living space with no more than two bedrooms may provide one additional off-street parking space instead of two additional spaces for the ADU.

 Parking for multi-family dwellings and nonresidential uses shall be provided as required by the Town of Bethlehem Site Plan Review Regulations.